LorenzoPeri17/Beetroot/README.md

 Beetroot also includes a module to compute the response of an SEB to a two-tone excitation.

-The theory and experimental implementation behind this module can be found in **THIS PAPER**.
+The theory and experimental implementation behind this module can be found in [this paper](https://arxiv.org/abs/2407.14241).

 This is done by the following code: